 What is the mystery death?
 If you want to have a most awkward conversation with others, or yourself for that matter, instigate a conversation about dying; about death.
 With that picture in mind, let me proceed with a story that will alter the way you think about death; forever.

-A few weeks ago I got a call from an attorney I used to work for.
+A while back I got a call from an attorney I used to work for.
 She told me a former co-worker and dear friend had passed away from cancer.
 I have lost a few friends now to cancer.
 In her case she had beat one form of cancer years earlier only to be struck down by another form of this horrible disease a few years later.
 I attended her memorial service this past Sunday.

 So from those thoughts I began to think about death in general and wanted to refresh my memory of what God has to say on the subject.
 The following may not be something you will ever hear at a funeral or “celebration of life” service but I think it is important nonetheless.

 Three Kinds of Death

 I guess the most obvious kind of death is physical death.
 Let’s face it, unless you are part of the future Rapture of Christ, your body will die.
 Many of us have witnessed people die or at least seen a dead body.
 And then someone will say the ironic phrase, “That’s life!” or “death is a part of life.”

 Death, however, was not the original plan of God.
 Death is an abnormal part of life and only came about due to Adam’s transgression.

 Gen 2:15-17 – The LORD God placed the man in the Garden of Eden to tend and watch over it.
 But the LORD God warned him, “You may freely eat the fruit of every tree in the garden – except the tree of the knowledge of good and evil.
 If you eat its fruit, you are sure to die.”